Brown Environmental Leadership Lab (BELL): Rhode Island

 Check-In for Students Participating in Consecutive On-Campus Courses/Programs

 While we make every effort to limit the amount of change in housing for students who are participating in consecutive programs or courses, students attending BELL: Rhode Island stay in a separate space from students in other on-campus programs.
-Students attending another program before or after BELL: Rhode Island will need to move residence halls.
+If you are attending another program before or after BELL: Rhode Island, you will need to move residence halls.
 If you are attending another program before BELL: Rhode Island, you are required to check in for BELL: Rhode Island on the Saturday before the program begins.
 If you are attending another program after BELL: Rhode Island, you are required to check in for that session on the Saturday before your next course begins and you must move all belongings on that day to your new room.
 This is another reason to make certain you pack for the program in a way that allows you to move without assistance.

-To contact us in an emergency, parents/guardians may call the BELL: Rhode Island On-Site Director.
+To contact us in an emergency, parent(s)/guardian(s) may call the BELL: Rhode Island On-Site Director.
 At certain times during the program, students and/or staff may experience lapses in cell phone service.
 Staff will be checking the program phone often to return missed phone calls or text messages as soon as they are able.

 At the beginning of the program, staff will send out an email to confirm that all students have arrived safely in Providence and have started to build community together at BELL.